 Student Success.
-A fundraising breakfast on April 25 sponsored by the EvCC Foundation highlighted how young people's lives are changed - often dramatically - by the scholarships they receive to and by the programs and services provided by staff at community colleges.
+A fundraising breakfast on April 25 sponsored by the EvCC Foundation highlighted how young people's lives are changed often dramatically - by the scholarships they receive to and by the programs and services provided by staff at community colleges.
 It was truly inspiring to remember that what we do on the job, day in and day out, really does make a difference.

 Spring Training.
 Ahh, Spring.
 It's here, right??
-Maybe not yet, but EvCC's version of Spring Training ("Spring Away from Stress") for classified staff

 Mentoring Mavens.
-(L to R): Katie Jensen, Dean of Transitional Studies; Chayuda will take place on May 5.
+(L to R): Katie Jensen, Dean of Transitional Studies; Chaing ("Spring Away from Stress") for classified staff will take place on May 5.
 On the schedule is a timely workshop on "Resilience," two therapists providing free neck and back massages, and a guest speaker from the Employee Assistance Program.